 After review and acceptance of a Student Conduct Violation Report, the student(s) in question will receive a notification that:

-- Will be sent a minimum of 96 hours prior to the meeting date of the Student Conduct Panel
+- Will be sent a minimum of 96 hours prior to the meeting date of the Student Integrity Panel

 - Includes a list of all possible University standards of student conduct that they may have been violated